Azure/azure-docs-sdk-java/docs-ref-conceptual/intellij/azure-toolkit-for-intellij-create-hello-world-web-app.md

    ![Browsing your web app][browse-web-app]

-1. After you have published your web app, your settings will be saved as the default, and you can run your application on Azure by clicking the green arrow icon on the toolbar.
+1. After you have published your web app, your settings will be saved as the default, and you can run the deployment by clicking the green arrow icon on the toolbar.
 You can modify your settings by clicking the drop-down menu for your web app and click **Edit Configurations**.

    ![Edit configuration menu][edit-configuration-menu]